 “There’s more to the story,” Leandros muttered darkly.
 “Of course, Lynn wouldn’t believe a single guard could hold Egil long, not if he wanted to run, so she called for immediate backup.
 I believe they can’t be far, Lady Miskatos.
 More Enforcers are coming.”

-Penelope opened her mouth to speak, but then her eyes widened, gaze tracking to something behind Leandros.
+Penelope opened her mouth to speak, but then her eyes widened, gaze falling on someone behind Leandros.
+She rose quickly to her feet.
 “Representative Metaxas,” she gasped.
+“What are you doing here?”

 Leandros could have sworn Devikra hadn’t been in the original drawing, though.